earonesty/python-smx/README.md

 ### Caveats

-Important to remember that all macros result in "strings", so when dealing with macros.
+ - Important to remember that all macros result in "strings", not other python types.
+ - When context-oriented template programming gets complex, you probably shouldn't be using templates.